datagovuk/guidance/harvesting.md

 The 'format' (e.g. CSV or WMS) of a data resource can be specified easily in most harvesters, but it is tricky for Location/INSPIRE records.

-There is a fundamental problem with the GEMINI2/ISO19139 format used by Location/INSPIRE records, in that although it stores a list of data URLs (resource locators - gmd:transferOptions) and a list of formats that the data is available in (gmd:distributionFormat), there is no connection between these two lists.
+There is a fundamental problem with the GEMINI/ISO19139 format used by Location/INSPIRE records, in that although it stores a list of data URLs (resource locators - gmd:transferOptions) and a list of formats that the data is available in (gmd:distributionFormat), there is no connection between these two lists.
 So you can't say which resource locator returns a particular format.
 So to get round this problem, we allow you to record the resource locator's format, by using a carefully formed 'name' field.

 However data.gov.uk does need to know which URL is for a WMS server, so that it can offer previews.
-So on harvest (of GEMINI2 documents), data.gov.uk will make a call to each URL as if it was a WMS server, and if it appears to respond correctly, it will record the format as WMS.
+So on harvest (of GEMINI documents), data.gov.uk will make a call to each URL as if it was a WMS server, and if it appears to respond correctly, it will record the format as WMS.
 Failing that, the format will be left blank.

 ## Location/INSPIRE differences

-Records for Location/INSPIRE (i.e. from GEMINI2 metadata) are identified by the UK Location logo:
+Records for Location/INSPIRE (i.e. from GEMINI metadata) are identified by the UK Location logo:

 ![harvested dataset - UK Location logo](images/harvest_dataset_ukl_logo.png)